 Either you have an email list or you don’t, having time-off in your business is an amazing way to start working on your email list!
 I know, I know… It takes a lot of time to grow your subscribers and it takes tons of time investment but, at the end of the day, it ALWAYS IS worth it.
 I wish I realized it all sooner…

-But here are some ideas what to do NOW:
+But here are some ideas on what to do NOW:

 - Sign up to email marketing service if you haven’t just yet.
 MailerLite is an amazing option!
 Their forms convert THE best.
 And I’ve tried tons of them, believe me.
 Here you can check out some other email marketing softwares.